-Canon 1Ds versus Canon M3
+Canon 1Ds vs M3

-The Canon EOS-1Ds and the Canon EOS M3 are two digital cameras that were revealed to the public, respectively, in September 2002 and February 2015.
+The Canon EOS-1Ds and the Canon EOS M3 are two digital cameras that were announced, respectively, in September 2002 and February 2015.
 The 1Ds is a DSLR, while the M3 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (1Ds) and an APS-C (M3) sensor.
-The 1Ds has a resolution of 11 megapixel, whereas the M3 provides 24 MP.
+The 1Ds has a resolution of 11 megapixels, whereas the M3 provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M3 is considerably smaller (69 percent) than the Canon 1Ds.
 Moreover, the M3 is substantially lighter (71 percent) than the 1Ds.
 It is worth mentioning in this context that the 1Ds is splash and dust resistant, while the M3 does not feature any corresponding weather-sealing.